How can I get foreign currency for a trip I am taking abroad?

 U.S. students studying in Canada: Open a TD Canada Trust checking or savings account with your child.
 You can transfer funds from a joint TD Bank account with your child to a joint TD Canada Trust account.

 U.S. students studying around the world: Open a joint TD Student CheckingSM account at your local TD Bank and request a TD Bank Visa Debit Card.
+Parents may also purchase a TD Go Card and transfer funds from a TD Bank debit or credit card online 24/7.

 Canada students studying in the U.S.: Open a joint TD Student CheckingSM account at your local TD Bank and request a TD Bank Visa Debit Card.
 You can transfer funds from your TD Canada Trust account to your child's TD Bank account.